Self-assessment

 Quality of engagement

-Is your journalism prompting thoughtful conversation?
+Is your journalism prompting thoughtful conversation in comments, audience feedback, social media?
 Are audiences returning?
 Is your work being shared beyond its usual audience?

 Empowerment and participation

 Has your journalism helped people understand an issue better and act on things they care about?
-Has it contributed to community initiatives or civic participation?
+Has it contributed to community initiatives, debate or participation, whether for a geographical location, or a group based on common interests?

 Staff alignment and wellbeing

 Do journalists feel greater alignment between their own values and their work?
-Does this affect their sense of purpose day to day?
+Does this affect their sense of purpose or how they experience their work day to day?

 Coverage patterns

-Are you noticing a shift in the balance of values your coverage foregrounds over time?
-Is content more accurately reflecting what most people prioritise?
+Are you noticing a shift in the balance of the values that your coverage foregrounds over time?
+Is your content more accurately reflecting the values that most people prioritise?